isk-000/INSE6120/README.md

 **LIVE DEMO: https://bit.ly/3ZonXpw**

+**Our fine-tuned model, which is hosted on HuggingFace: https://huggingface.co/ayaalhaj/privacy-policy-analyzer_multilabel**

 ## **Introduction**

 This project focuses on simplifying the complexity of privacy policies by leveraging Large Language Models.
 It provides a user-friendly framework that deconstructs intricate policy documents into concise, actionable insights, empowering users to make informed decisions about their data.